 Please note: Information and dates may be revised depending on further information from the agency and resources available.

-The information contained on this web page pertains to the 2021 Banting Postdoctoral Fellowships competition and the internal administration and evaluation process at the University of Waterloo.
+The information contained on this web page pertains to the 2023 Banting Postdoctoral Fellowships competition and the internal administration and evaluation process at the University of Waterloo.

-The Banting Postdoctoral Fellowships (PDF) Program was created to attract and retain top-tier national and international postdoctoral talent, to develop their leadership potential and to position them for success as research leaders of tomorrow, positively contributing to Canada's economic, social and research-based growth through a research-intensive career.
+The Banting Postdoctoral Fellowships (PDF) Program was created to attract and retain top-tier national and international postdoctoral scholars, to develop their leadership potential and to position them for success as research leaders of tomorrow, positively contributing to Canada's economic, social and research-based growth through a research-intensive career.